WGBH/AAPB2/app/views/override/about-the-american-archive.md

 hours of programs selected by more than 100 public broadcasting stations throughout the nation.
-Dating from the 1940s to the 21st century and emanating from all regions of the nation, these programs will be available to scholars, researchers, educators, students, and the general public at the Library’s audiovisual research centers and at WGBH.
+Dating from the 1940s to the 21st century and emanating from all regions of the nation, these programs will be available to scholars, researchers, educators, students, and the general public at the Library's audiovisual research centers and at WGBH.

 >